Friday Evening, 32°F and cloudy

 Quit talking and get building

 Think of it in terms of building a house.
 If you have an idea for a house, it’s not worth anything.
-If you’re an architect draw up plans, that’s worth something depending on how good of an architect you are.
+If you’re an architect and draw plans, that’s worth something depending on how good of an architect you are.
 But it’s still not worth anywhere near as much as the house will be when properly constructed.
 Likewise, story ideas really aren’t worth anything.
 An outline is worth something, but not nearly as much as a complete, well-constructed novel.

 If you have a great idea, good for you.
 Go on and develop its value by writing a story based on it.
 If you can create an engaging story with well-rounded characters and a satisfying ending, you’ll have something of real value that no one can take away.